-- 281. Literacy I: Field Placement A coordinated, supervised field placement in an appropriate elementary school, Pre-K through grade two.
+281. Literacy I: Field Placement - A coordinated, supervised field placement in an appropriate elementary school, Pre-K through grade two.
 Requires a minimum of two hours a week.
 Corequisite: Education 280.
-One Credit Donk Both Semesters - 282.
-Literacy II: Reading and the Language Arts, Grades 3-6 The focus of this course is the transitional reader, the child becoming an independent reader in the elementary classroom.
-Building on the foundation provided in Education 280, prospective teachers will consider issues surrounding content area reading and the growing use of expository texts.
-Instructional scaffolding for continued student growth will be an additional focus.
-Informal and formal assessment, children's literature, and the integrated language arts will provide a framework for designing instruction which engages all learners.
+One Credit Donk Both Semesters

+282. Literacy II: Reading and the Language Arts, Grades 3-6 - The focus of this course is the transitional reader.
+It is during grades 3 through 6 that the child will become an independent reader in the elementary classroom.
+Building on the foundation provided in Education 280, prospective teachers will consider issues surrounding content area reading and the growing use of expository texts, informal and formal assessment, children's literature, and the integrated language arts.
+Additional attention will be paid to designing and conceptualizing instruction which engages all learners.
 Prerequisites: Education 280 and 281.
 Corequisite: Education 283.

-Three Credits Pardo Both Semesters, May Term - 283.
-Literacy II: Field Placement A coordinated, supervised field placement in an appropriate elementary school setting, grades three through six.
+Three Credits Pardo Both Semesters, May Term

+283. Literacy II: Field Placement - A coordinated, supervised field placement in an appropriate elementary school setting, grades three through six.
 Requires a minimum of two hours a week.
 Corequisite: Education 282.